RELATES TO: KRS 238.505(5), (27), (28), 238.545(1), (2)

 (a) The outside of the deal's package, box, or other container; or

-(b) On the inside of the deal's package, box, or other container if it is clearly visible from the outside of the package, box, or other container.
+(b) The inside of the deal's package, box, or other container if it is clearly visible from the outside of the package, box, or other container.

 (3) Manufacturers shall print on or affix to the outside of the package or container of pulltabs or include inside the package or container, in bold print of sufficient size to be easily read, a message that states substantially the following: "tickets must be removed from this packaging container and thoroughly mixed prior to sale to the public."